chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 to programming as well as natural languages.
-In particular, I would argue that a programming language with improved syntax (and semantics) permits users to spend more time working on the computations that they are writing and the problems they are solving rather than on lower-level details that can be abstracted by languages and implemented by compilers.
+In particular, I would argue that a programming language with improved syntax (and semantics) permits users to spend more time working on the computations that they are writing and {{<sidenote "right" "the problems they are solving">}}
+I think our [recent interview with Scott Bachman]({{<relref 7qs-bachman>}})) is a good example of this principle.
+He talks about how, in translating his computation from Matlab to Chapel, he obtained a 10,000x speedup, noting that some of this was algorithmic and enabled by Chapel.{{</sidenote>}} rather than on lower-level details that can be abstracted by languages and implemented by compilers.

 #### Counterpoint #4: Syntax does matter and can greatly impact a programmer’s productivity and creativity in a language as well as their ability to read, maintain, and modify code written in that language.